apache/harmony-drlvm/README.txt

            +- vmstart     - Partial implementation of the invocation API for starting the VM as a dynamic library

-NOTE: There are two patches for Harmony CLASSLIB and Harmony Eclipse plug-in that distributed separately in file harmony_for_vm_patches.zip.
- It should be unpacked in <EXTRACT_DIR>.
-New directory Harmony/build/patches will be created.
-See harmony_for_vm_patches.zip README.txt for more details.

 2. TOOLS AND ENVIRONMENT VARIABLES REQUIRED FOR THE BUILD
 -----------------------------------------------------------

-To build the Java*, C/C++ and assembler source files of DRLVM, install the following software and tools:
+To build the Java, C/C++ and assembler source files of DRLVM, install the following software and tools:

-+ Java* Runtime      - Apache Harmony Execution Environment http://www-128.ibm.com/developerworks/java/jdk/harmony
++ Java Runtime      - Apache Harmony Execution Environment http://www-128.ibm.com/developerworks/java/jdk/harmony

 + Class libraries    - Harmony Class Libraries